richelbilderbeek/boost_graph_cookbook_1/README.md

 thus has a known data type), it modifies an existing templated graph of unknown data type.
 I have had no idea how to call that code for a long long time!

+The code that was in the book is uploaded at [informIT](http://www.informit.com/store/boost-graph-library-user-guide-and-reference-manual-9780201729146) as a `.sit` (StuffIt) file, which is badly supported on Linux.
+Why not just post an open compression file format?

 ## References
 [1] Siek, Jeremy G., Lie-Quan Lee, and Andrew Lumsdaine.
 Boost Graph Library: User Guide and Reference Manual, The.
 Pearson Education, 2001.